Fuerteventura in 5 Days: everything you need to know

 Climb the mountain of Tindaya

-Meet the Bajo de la Burra beach
+Visit the beach of Bajo de la Burra

 Hire a bike tour in Fuerteventura

-Day 4: Costa Calma and Morrojable
+Day 4: Costa Calma and Morro Jable

 Costa Calma| ©inextremo96